 For the tile caching method of Section 6.1, we can ensure overlap by texturing a larger tile than needed for display.
-For example, for a rendered tile of size $l_1 \times l_1$, we can associate it with a texture $(l_1 + l_2) \times (l_1 + l_2)$ in size.
+For example, for a rendered tile of size $l_1 \times l_1$ , we can associate it with a texture $(l_1 + l_2) \times (l_1 + l_2)$ in size.
 We have found $l_2 = \frac{l_1}{2}$ to provide a good balance between blending and keeping features unblurred at image boundaries.
 For the shortest path method, we already have ensured overlap between images.
 To enforce consistent blending however, we add a minimum required overlap of images of 200 mm while solving the shortest path problem in Section 6.2.
 Additionally, if images overlap in a region greater than the overlap distance, we only apply blending over an area equal to the overlap distance.

 After linear alpha blending across overlapping regions, the texture mapping process is complete.
-Figures 7(e) and 7(f) show the blended versions of Figures 7(c) and 7(d) respectively.
-The remaining images in Figure 7 highlight differences between the two methods, showing that Figure 7(f) has the best visual quality and the best texturing approach among the textures in Figure 7.
+Figures 6(e) and 6(f) show the blended versions of Figures 6(c) and 6(d) respectively.
+By comparing all images, it is clear that Figure 6(f) has the best visual quality and the best texturing approach among the textures in Figure 6.